What you don't know can hurt you, especially when it comes to taxes. The onus is on you to find all the deductions you can and claim them.

 Consider using a standard mileage rate of 14 cents a mile to calculate your vehicle deduction for miles driven in service to a charitable organization.
 For instance, you can deduct mileage for driving to a shelter to serve meals to the homeless.
 Parking fees and tolls are deductible, too.

 Certain Animal Expenses

 Furthermore, if you foster a cat or dog for an animal-related 501(c)(3) organization, you may be able to claim some related expenses.
-Unreimbursed out-of-pocket spending on things like food, medicines, veterinary bills, crates, and garbage bags are all deductible according to Abby Eisenkraft, author of 101 Ways to Stay Off the IRS Radar.
+Unreimbursed out-of-pocket spending on things like food, medicines, veterinary bills, crates, and garbage bags are all deductible according to tax consultant Abby Eisenkraft, and author of 101 Ways to Stay Off the IRS Radar.

 Home Sales and Changes

-If you've sold your home at a gain, you may exclude up to $250,000 of the gain from your income if you're single or up to $500,000 if married filing jointly.
+If you've sold your home at a gain, you may exclude up to $250,000 of that gain from your income if you're single, or up to $500,000 if married filing jointly.
 It must have been your main home during at least two of the last five years.
 When calculating the gain on your home, determine the difference between the proceeds of your sale and your basis.
 Your basis includes what you originally paid for the home, plus any improvements you made.
 (Improvements include big items such as an addition and smaller items like a fence.)

 "You can also add to the basis the agent's sales commission and some settlement fees and closing costs such as legal fees, recording fees, and survey fees," says Melinda Kibler, a certified financial planner and enrolled agent with Palisades Hudson Financial Group.
 "Keep clear records to substantiate your basis in case the IRS ever audits you."